DFKI-SignLanguage/FER-for-sign-language/README.md

 ## Reference

-This code is associated with the following publication
+This code is associated with the SLTAT2022 publication: https://aclanthology.org/2022.sltat-1.5/

 ```
 @inproceedings{deshpande-etal-2022-fine,